moscowjh/t2-p2-project-EDA/red_red_wine.md

 ### What is the structure of your dataset?

 The structure of the dataset is as discussed in the "Structure and Summary" section above.
-One major transformation we made in EDA was converting the output variable "quality"from an integer value to a factor.
-Another item was adding a variable - total.acidity - which is the sum of the three acid(ity) variables.
+One major transformation we made in EDA was creating a factorized version of the quality variable.
+Another transformation was adding a variable - total.acidity - which is the sum of the three acid(ity) variables.

 ### What is/are the main feature(s) of interest in your dataset?